 Protect your Android against spyware with Avast One

 Is someone spying on your iPhone?
 Spyware is a type of malware (or app) that sneaks around your phone, tracking your online activity, monitoring your keystrokes, and even activating your camera and microphone.
-Learn how to tell if someone is spying on your iPhone, how to remove iPhone spyware, and why a strong security and malware-protection app like Avast One should be your first line of privacy protection.
+Learn how to tell if someone is spying on your iPhone, how to remove iPhone spyware, and why a strong security app like Avast One should be your first line of privacy protection.

 This article contains:

 Well-functioning iPhones should not overheat.
-If your device feels unusually warm or even hot, this may indicate someone is spying on your iPhone.
-Spyware installation is not the only reason for an overheated phone, so don't panic.
+If your device feels unusually warm or hot, this may indicate someone is spying on your iPhone.
+Of course, spyware installation is not the only reason for an overheated phone, so don't panic.

-Are you always running on red?
-Spyware works behind the scenes 24/7 to spy on your digital movements.
-That's why a constantly drained battery is a sign of spyware.
-Ripping through data is normal if you stream video a lot or are a frequent mobile gamer, but look out for your battery draining at an unusually fast rate, that could mean you have spyware on your phone.
+Is your battery constantly dying?
+Spyware works behind the scenes 24/7 to spy on your digital activity.
+That's why a rapidly draining battery is a sign of iPhone spyware.
+Ripping through data is normal if you stream video or play lots of online games, but if your battery’s draining at an unusually fast rate, that could mean you have spyware on your phone.

-Are you getting random pop-up messages on your iPhone when you browse online?
-Unsolicited advertisements might indicate spyware infiltration, as spyware is often bundled with adware.
-These odd messages may also come in the form of text messages, or app notifications if you’ve jailbroken your phone and installed apps from outside the App Store.
+Are random pop-up messages appearing on your iPhone when you browse?
+Unsolicited ads might indicate spyware infiltration, as spyware is often bundled with adware.
+Disruptive messages may also come in the form of text messages, or app notifications if you’ve jailbroken your phone and installed apps from outside the App Store.

 Just as spyware will drain your battery, it will also deplete your data.
 Spyware uses your own mobile data to send out the information it collects on you.
-That means that you’re footing the bill to send a stalker, hacker, or unwanted snoop data on your digital activities (and maybe even video and audio footage).
-If your iPhone is sluggish for reasons other than sucked up data usage, learn why your iPhone is slow and how to speed it up.
+That means that you’re paying to send a stalker, hacker, or unwanted snoop data on your digital activities (and maybe even video and audio footage).
+If your iPhone is slow for reasons other than extreme data usage, check out our guide to learn how to speed up your iPhone.

 iPhone spyware removal can be done by updating your software, removing suspicious apps, or performing a factory reset.
-Because iPhone spyware often stays hidden in an unknown file or app, it's not always as easy as hitting a delete button.
-A spyware removal tool can detect and remove spyware from other types of devices.
+Because iPhone spyware often stays hidden in an unknown file or discretely installed app, you may have to search hard to find it.
+A spyware removal tool can help you detect and remove spyware from iPhones as well as other types of devices.

-You will reap the benefits of these anti-spyware software patches only if you update your software to the latest iOS release.
+You’ll benefit from these anti-spyware software patches by updating your software to the latest iOS release.
 An iOS update may also help you remove ransomware from your iPhone (or imitation ransomware, which is more common on iOS).

-How do you know if you have the latest iOS updates?
-You’ll see red notification alerts on the Settings App, General tab, and Software Updates tab.
+To know if you need to update to the latest iOS version look for red notification alerts on the Settings App, General tab, or Software Updates tab.

 Click the Settings app icon.